Geometry underlies the mechanical stiffening and softening of an indented floating film: Theory

-\textbf{Geometric model reveals a localization transition.} Here we show that in regimes III and IV, the profile $\zeta(r)$ can be obtained from purely geometric arguments.
-In regime III, this approach recovers the profile found in Ref.~\cite{Vella18}; in regime IV, we show that the force saturation is accompanied by localization of the vertical profile.
+Here we show that in regimes III and IV, the profile $\zeta(r)$ can be obtained from purely geometric arguments.
+In regime III, this approach recovers the profile found in Ref.~\citealp{Vella18}; in regime IV, we show that softening is accompanied by localization of $\zeta(r)$.

 We treat the sheet as inextensible but with zero bending cost.
 Such a treatment was used to explain the wrapping of a droplet in a thin sheet \cite{Paulsen15} and the folding of an annular sheet submitted to different inner and outer surface tensions \cite{Paulsen17}, and it is motivated by the weak lateral tension and negligible bending stiffness of these films ($\gamma/Y \rightarrow 0$ and $\epsilon \rightarrow 0$).
 In this asymptotic regime, the only relevant energies are due to gravity and surface tension: